GreenDelta/openLCA-ApiDoc/README.md

 # openLCA-ApiDoc

+__A new documentation for the IPC interface of openLCA 2 is currently under development, the current version is available here: (https://greendelta.github.io/openLCA-ApiDoc/ipc/)[https://greendelta.github.io/openLCA-ApiDoc/ipc/]__

 This repository contains the generated documentation of the Java and gRPC API of the openLCA 2.0 backend.
 The Java API can be used with any programming language that runs on the [JVM](https://adoptopenjdk.net/) (Java, Kotlin, Scala, Clojure,